vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/interface/darkmode.md

   - interface
 ---

-In dark mode, the page uses a dark background to protect your eyes.
+In dark mode, the page uses a dark background to make you comfortable.

 <!-- more -->